devcontainers/images/src/universal/README.md

 ## Disable Codespaces Automatic Setup

-Codespaces will automatically perform some default setup when the `universal` images is used and no `postCreateCommand` is provided.
+Codespaces will automatically perform some default setup when the `universal` image is used and no `postCreateCommand` is provided.
 This can be disabled with the `customizations.codespaces.disableAutomaticConfiguration` setting:

 ```jsonc
 "customizations": {